 NEED EVEN MORE FUNDING TO ADDRESS ALL DISTRICT NEEDS?

 NORESCO has helped its customers access a variety of other funding sources in addition to Proposition 39 allocations.1 Read More...

 Our experience has helped our customers identify and secure many sources of funds that can be leveraged with Proposition 39 resources.
 NORESCO can help you pursue utility rebates and incentives, available state and federal grant funding opportunities, or a variety of other programs offering dollars to your district.
 Our customers have been able to multiply allocations several times over through zero- to low-interest financing, without taking a single dollar from general funds.
 Hide Content

 HOW DO WE KNOW WE WILL SEE THE SAVINGS?

 Join others who have relied on NORESCO to secure Proposition 39 funding, implement energy retrofits, and see the dollar savings roll in!
 Contact NORESCO to schedule a meeting with you and/or your facilities, operations, maintenance and energy and sustainability teams to talk about your specific program goals and opportunities.
-Join the list below and many others to secure your funding and start seeing the changes to your classrooms and operating budgets!
+Join the list below and other fellow school districts to secure your funding and start seeing the changes to your classrooms and operating budgets!
+Hide Content

 - Atwater Elementary School District